cypress-io/cypress-documentation/content/guides/component-testing/mounting-angular.md

 We ship a `mount` function for each front-end framework Cypress supports, which is imported from the `cypress` package.
-It is responsible for rendering components within Cypress's sandboxed iframe and handling and framework-specific cleanup.
+It is responsible for rendering components within Cypress's sandboxed iframe and handling any framework-specific cleanup.

 ```ts